Wilmington Wild Forest

 The Wilmington Flume West Trailhead Parking Area is plowed by the Town of Wilmington in the winter.

-Another popular ski for experience skiers is the Whiteface Mountain Memorial Highway which is not plowed in the winter.
+Another popular ski trail for experienced skiers is the Whiteface Mountain Memorial Highway which is not plowed in the winter.
 A snowshoe race is held annually on the road as well.

 There are two designated primitive tent sites for backcountry camping.
 One is located along the Cooper Kill Trail just a short distance from the Copper Kill East Trailhead on the Bonnieview Road.
 The other is s located off the River Trail of the Wilmington Flume Trail Network just a short distance from the trailhead.